dis-sg/dis-sg.github.io/_posts/2020-08-12-creative-weekly-5.md

 <figcaption><a href="https://www.facebook.com/SingaporeHDB/photos/a.966983546661865/3868711893155668" target="_blank">(Source)</a></figcaption>
 </figure>

 This play on words is one of the newest meme trends, which involves messaging lyric-sounding Facebook profiles to complete a song verse.
-Thankfully, Beatty Oh does not exist on Facebook.
+Thankfully, Beatty Oh does not exist on Facebook - HDB posted a fake screenshot (remember PDPA).

 HDB’s joke landed well because it came from a traditionally stiff government agency.
 It signals that it wants to be seen as approachable and keeping up with the times.